flybywiresim/docs/docs/fbw-a32nx/support/exp.md

     At this time please only report issues via our Discord channel thread:

-    [Experimental - VNAV Reporting [NO SUPPORT]](#){target=new .md-button}
+    [cFMS LNAV+VNAV Issue Reports [NO SUPPORT]](https://discord.com/channels/738864299392630914/926586416820011098){target=new .md-button}

     {--

     Do not expect support or immediate solutions for your issues.
-We will collect all issues and fix and improve continuously.
+We will collect all issues to fix and improve features in testing continuously.

     --}